The core objective of Lean is creating more value for customers while optimizing resources. It sounds simple, but it is truly effective.

 You can easily remember them as TIMWOOD.

-In the following table, you can acquire a better understanding of how these seven types of waste can be visualized and applied to the production processes in manufacturing, software development, and marketing.
+In the following table, you can better understand how these seven types of waste can be visualized and applied to the production processes in manufacturing, software development, and marketing.

 |Transport||Moving parts and materials from one place to another||Task switching, interruptions||Task switching, interruptions, unnecessary long marketing funnel|